 Once my water begins boiling again I set my timer for 10 minutes to process the jars.
 When the timer goes off I carefully bring out the hot jars and place them on a kitchen towel.
 There they will remain there undisturbed overnight.
 I do love hearing all those jars go “PING!”

-During those raw winter months I love to sit on the couch snuggling with my handsome RancherMan under a blanket.
-A blazing fire in the fireplace and a steaming cup of spiced apple cider stirred with a cinnamon stick to warm me from the inside out.
+During those raw, cold winter months I love to sit on the couch snuggling with my handsome RancherMan under a blanket.
+A blazing fire in the fireplace and a steaming cup of spiced apple cider stirred with a cinnamon stick will warm me from the inside out.

 - Apple Pie Filling